-The truth is, you don't have to break the bank to eat well at restaurants in Santa Monica.
-The mid-priced restaurants in Santa Monica leave you just as satisfied as the high-end variety.
+You don't have to break the bank to eat well at restaurants in Santa Monica.
+The mid-priced restaurants in Santa Monica all leave you just as satisfied as the high-end variety.

-Much like their higher-priced counterparts, these Santa Monica restaurants focus on organic, locally sourced foods and healthier fare, with health conscious and organic items on the menu.
+Much like their higher-priced counterparts, these Santa Monica restaurants focus on organic, locally sourced foods and healthier fare.

 This casual, inside-outside restaurant on Ocean Avenue features Locavore Mexican fare served with Pacific Ocean views and a beachy vibe.

 Stand outs include the signature lobster truffle tacos, a tasty variety of ceviches and salsas to choose from, and the homemade tortillas and chips.
 1515 Ocean Avenue, Santa Monica; (310) 458-7985.

 Along with serving up the best spicy tuna on crispy rice in town, Ma'Kai is one of the restaurants in Santa Monica that also serves up breathtaking views of the sun setting over Malibu and the Santa Monica Pier.

 This busy place Pan-Asian eatery also doubles as a sports bar with flat-screen TVs throughout and friendly bar where the drinks are creative and strong and the service top-notch.
 101 Broadway, (310) 434-1511.

 Located at the very end of Santa Monica Pier, Mariasol Cucina Mexicana serves up flavors and colors of a true Baja Cantina.
 Its distinctive sauces, flavorful peppers, and emphasis on fresh fish makes it a favorite among local and visitors alike.
 401 Santa Monica Pier; (310) 917-5050.